acmdas/das_fieldstones/appearances.md

 >³ Mark iv, 11.

 >⁴ *γιγνεται*.
 A.V. and R.V. have: ‘Unto them that are without all things *are done* in parables.’
 It could also, conceivably, have been translated ‘all things are made in parables’, on the analogy of the clause in the Nicene Creed referred to on p.
-170 9’by whom all things were made.’), where the same Greek verb is employed.
+170 (’by whom all things were made.’), where the same Greek verb is employed.

+>⁵ Matthew xiii, 34 and 35.